Skip to Content

 Resorts World

-Perched atop Resorts World’s roof, the pool deck provides spectacular views of resorts to the south like Wynn, Encore, TI, Palazzo, and The Venetian.
+Perched atop Resorts World’s roof, the pool deck offers views of resorts like Wynn, Encore, TI, Palazzo, and The Venetian.

-The 5.5-acre complex is comprised of 9 different pools that range from shallow options designed for families to an infinity pool overlooking the Strip.
+The 5.5-acre complex features 9 pools, ranging from shallow options designed for families to an infinity pool overlooking the Strip.

-Like other top pools in Vegas, Resorts World’s pool area is spread out and separated by trees and cabanas, providing a more private and intimate experience.
+Like other top pools in Vegas, Resorts World’s pool area is spread out, separated by trees and cabanas, offering a more private, intimate experience.

 Unique amenities available to guests include yard games like cornhole, submerged loungers, and even hammocks.